-Ask the Expert: Sea salt, naps and beating back pain
+Ask the Expert: salt, naps, back pain

 Upstate Parent gets answers to those health and wellness questions you’ve always wanted to ask.
 You ask us, and we ask local experts to weigh in with some answers.